Save Files

 Handling game’s running and closed state, and simulation of save files:

-• save-as file-name command saves to a named save slot.
+savecommand saves to the manual save slot.save-as file-namecommand saves to a named save slot.
 You can later reload this save by its name.
-This is used to simulate auto-saves, but you can have unlimited number of them.
+This is used to simulate auto-saves, but you can have unlimited number of them.reloadcommand reloads a manual or named save.new-gamereloads an imaginary save with the state of a new game.close-gamecloses the game.

 Syntax